Strong coupling between a microwave photon and a singlet-triplet qubit: Conclusion and Outlook

-We acknowledge fruitful discussions with Simon Zihlmann, Roy Haller, Andrea Hofmann, Stefano Bosco, Romain Maurand and Antti Ranni and support in setting-up the experiments by Fabian Opliger, Roy Haller, Luk Yi Cheung, and Deepankar Sarmah.
-This research was supported by the Swiss Nanoscience Institute (SNI), the Swiss National Science Foundation through grant 192027, the NCCR Quantum Science and Technology (NCCR-QSIT) and the NCCR Spin Qubit in Silicon (NCCR-Spin).
+We acknowledge fruitful discussions with Simon Zihlmann, Roy Haller, Andrea Hofmann, Stefano Bosco, Romain Maurand and Antti Ranni, and support in setting-up the experiments by Fabian Op\corr{p}liger, Roy Haller, Luk Yi Cheung, and Deepankar Sarmah.
+This research was supported by the Swiss Nanoscience Institute (SNI), the Swiss National Science Foundation through grant 192027, the NCCR Quantum Science and Technology (NCCR-QSIT), the NCCR Spin Qubit in Silicon (NCCR-Spin) and the Eccellenza Professorial Fellowship PCEFP2\textunderscore194268.
 We further acknowledge funding from the European Union’s Horizon 2020 research and innovation programme, specifically the FET-open project AndQC, agreement No 828948 and the FET-open project TOPSQUAD, agreement No 847471.
 Furthermore, we acknowledge funding by NanoLund and the Knut \& Alice Wallenberg Foundation (KAW).
+PS acknowledges support from the SNSF through grant 200418 and the SERI through grant 589025.
 All data in this publication are available in numerical form at: \url{https://doi.org/10.5281/zenodo.7777840}.